-Fantasy trilogy by Philip Pullman.Pre-teen Lyra Belacqua lives in an alternate, Gaslamp Fantasy world (Zeppelins!) in which people's souls live outside their bodies in the form of Dæmons, which take on animal forms according to the person's personality.
+Fantasy trilogy by Philip Pullman.Pre-teen Lyra Silvertongue (originally Belacqua, but she soon disowns this name due to the events of the first book) lives in an alternate, Gaslamp Fantasy world (Zeppelins!) in which people's souls live outside their bodies in the form of Dæmons, which take on animal forms according to the person's personality.
 She leaves her life as a wild child roaming Jordan College to go on a quest to save her best friend who has been kidnapped.Lyra encounters a boy from our world named Will Parry, and the two of them find themselves involved in a war involving all worlds that will change the very fate of The Multiverse and all who live in it...This has proven to be a fairly polarizing series.
-For some, the author seems to be constantly railing against religion, and in the third book they claim that message bursts outof the plot's chest and devours it.
+For some, the author seems to be constantly railing against religion, and in the third book that the message bursts outof the plot's chest and devours it.
 Others argue that this angle is at least handled much more tastefully than other series with similar tendencies.
 For many fans, the series is really more about a breathtaking dimension-hopping odyssey that turns into a fist-pumping ode to The Power of Love.
 Also it is hard to dispute the quality of the writing.
 The series was critically acclaimed, especially in Pullman's native England, and The Amber Spyglass is the first children's book to receive the Whitbread Award for a category other than children's literature.And a Bad AssArmoredPolar BearWarriorKing.
 Can't forget him.As a point of clarification, the first book was retitled The Golden Compass for its release in the states, and in many places is better known under this title than as Northern Lights.
 For the film adaptation, see The Golden Compass.Books two and three are titled The Subtle Knife and The Amber Spyglass, respectively.
 Philip Pullman has more recently written two spin-off works: a sequel, Lyra's Oxford and a prequel, Once Upon a Time in the North.Apart from the film adaptation of the first book, there has been a stage play adaptation and two radio adaptations — one an unabridged recording of the books, with Pullman himself narrating and a full cast playing the various characters, and one a more traditional radio drama in three two-and-a-half-hour episodes.Now has a character page, which desperately needs work.

 Provides examples of: